Robert A. Taft: Senate career

-Taft was elected to the first of his three terms as US Senator in 1938.
+Taft was elected to the first of his three terms as US senator in 1938.
 He first defeated Ohio Supreme Court justice Arthur H. Day in the Republican primary, and then defeated the Democratic incumbent, Robert Bulkley, in the general election.
 Taft engaged Bulkley in several debates and was generally regarded as the winner.
 He struggled in the earlier debates but later came out on top through assistance from his wife, Martha, who would be regarded as the most valuable asset in his campaign.
 As a result, Taft gained the upper hand against Bulkley, who had earlier been regarded as the frontrunner in the race, and won the election by nearly 171,000 votes, or 53.6% of the total vote.
 During his first two years as a Senator, the Tafts rented a home in Washington, but in 1941 they purchased a brick Victorian home, built in the 1880s, in the city's Georgetown neighborhood.
 The home – despite lacking "the grace and amenities of Sky Farm", their home in Ohio – remained their Washington residence until Taft's death in 1953.

 Political positions

-Co-operating with Conservative Democrats, he led the conservative coalition that opposed the New Deal.
+Cooperating with Conservative Democrats, he led the conservative coalition that opposed the New Deal.
 The Republican gains in the 1938 elections, combined with the creation of the conservative coalition, had stopped the expansion of the New Deal.
 However, Taft saw his mission as not only stopping the growth of the New Deal but also eliminating many of its government programs.

 During his first term in the Senate, Taft criticized what he believed was the inefficiency and waste of many New Deal programs and of the need to let private enterprise and businesses restore the nation's economy instead of relying upon government programs to end the Great Depression.
 He condemned the New Deal as socialist and attacked deficit spending, high farm subsidies, governmental bureaucracy, the National Labor Relations Board, and nationalized health insurance.
 However, he did not always follow the ideology of the conservative coalition, supporting Social Security, subsidized loans for farmers and homeowners, the Reconstruction Finance Corporation, public works projects, public housing, workers' right to strike and federal aid to public education, having sponsored the Housing Act of 1949.
 As noted by Ralph Nader, Taft was also willing to revise the Taft-Hartley Act in order to make it more balanced and more favorable towards labor unions.
 Whereas some fellow liberals thought of Taft as a stooge for big business, Burton K. Wheeler described Taft as an "honest conservative", believing that he "would not be pushed around by Wall Street or the unintelligent reactionaries", and endorsed his 1948 presidential campaign.
+Taft was also supportive of public works projects "when private activity falls off".